addl/flask_blog/entries/python/flask/flask_i18n.md

 ```
 from flask.ext.babelpkg import lazy_gettext as _
 ```
-Let;s take for example a simple form, and specify that the label is translatable, so that we can provide the English and Spanish version in our pot file:
+Let;s take for example a simple form, and specify that the label is translatable, so that we can provide the English and Spanish versions:
 ```python
 from flask_babel import lazy_gettext as _
 from flask_wtf import FlaskForm